Sonichaos360/PHPSimpleSpreadsheet/Readme.md

 $xls->endSheet();

 /*
-* Save file (ZIP TO XLSX) if there are so many regs ON your sheet and PHP can't zip the files
+* Save file (ZIP TO XLSX) if there are so many rows ON your sheet and PHP can't zip the files because of server limitations
-* you can use any other program on your terminal, zip the files and rename the resultant file as NAME.xlsx
+* you can use any other program on your terminal, zip the files and rename the zipped file as NAME.xlsx
 * That's all
 */
 if($xls->doXmlx('test.xlsx'))